markuskreukniet/web-ui-components/README.md

 - change dist-tsc, dist-vite, en dist-styles to dist with sub folders?
 Then also update gitignore
 - update bootstrapping.md with styles, possible when there is the UI core project
 - remove all useless files from ui-solid
-- multiple buttons have 'disabled={false}'.
-Add an always enabled button.